Lifting (co)stratifications between tensor triangulated categories: Abstract

 \section{Abstract}

-We give necessary and sufficient conditions for stratification and costratification to descend along a coproduct preserving, tensor-exact functor between tensor-triangulated categories which are rigidly-compactly generated by their tensor units.
+We give necessary and sufficient conditions for stratification and costratification to descend along a coproduct preserving, tensor-exact $R$-linear functor between $R$-linear tensor-triangulated categories which are rigidly-compactly generated by their tensor units.
 We then apply these results to non-positive commutative DG-rings and connective ring spectra.
-In particular, this gives a support-theoretic classification of (co)localizing subcategories, and thick subcategories of compact objects of the derived category of a non-positive commutative DG-ring with finite amplitude.
-Our results also establish the telescope conjecture in this setting.
+In particular, this gives a support-theoretic classification of (co)localizing subcategories, and thick subcategories of compact objects of the derived category of a non-positive commutative DG-ring with finite amplitude, and provides a formal justification for the principle that the space associated to an eventually coconnective derived scheme is its underlying classical scheme.
 For a non-positive commutative DG-ring $A$, we also investigate whether certain finiteness conditions in $\msf{D}(A)$ (for example, proxy-smallness) can be reduced to questions in the better understood category $\msf{D}(H^0A)$.
-For a connective commutative ring spectrum $R$ we give a necessary and sufficient condition for $\msf{D}(R)$ to be stratified and costratified by $\pi_0R$.